How to Process Acorns/Cold Leaching Method

 Removing the shell

-Remove the outer shells by placing the acorns in between two towels and wacking them with a hammer.
-Sounds very old fashion, but it’s the best way to do it!
+Remove the outer shells by placing the acorns in between in a pillow and hitting them with a hammer.
+Although this method seems primitive, it seems to be the best way to get the job done.

 Once they are dry, the shells come off easily.
 Acorns have a thin, papery skin called a testa, located between the nut meat and the shell.
 The testas of white acorns adhere to the shells, but the testas of red acorns stick to the nuts.
 Make sure to remove as much of this brown skin as possible before grinding, as it is quite bitter.